autowarefoundation/autoware-documentation/docs/how-to-guides/integrating-autoware/launch-autoware/perception/index.md

 launching at `autoware_launch.xml` as we mentioned at [Launch Autoware](../index.md) page.
 The `autoware_launch` package includes `tier4_perception_component.launch.xml`
 for starting perception launch files invocation from `autoware_launch.xml`.
-This diagram describes some of the Autoware perception launch files flow at `autoware_launch` and `autoware.universe` packages.
+This diagram describes some of the Autoware perception launch files flow at `autoware_launch` and `autoware_universe` packages.

 <figure markdown>
   ![perception-launch-flow](images/perception_launch_flow.svg){ align=center }